 Braco Dimitrijević’sCasual Passer-By series are a series of canvas-based photographs created as from 1971.
 The works feature large-scale images of people that the artist met in the streets.
-Each of the pieces comes with the exact time and place where the artist met with the person.
+Each piece comes with the exact time and place where the artist met with the person.

 The idea behind it

 The idea behind the large-format photographs and the choice of the location to display the images was to mislead the viewers.
-The people who came across the pictures assumed that the photograph was that of a famous person, a celebrity, or a prominent political figure.
+The people who came across the pictures assumed that the picture was that of a famous person, a celebrity, or a prominent political figure.
 Within the communist world, large-scale images were a preserve of the political class and those whose ideologies influenced the government of the day.

 The Casual Passer-By series aimed to reveal the implicit cultural and social codes used to serve the hierarchies of power.
 Years after leaving Zagreb, Braco Dimitrijević continued to use large-scale photographs on canvas to respond to other cultural and political movements.

 In an interview, Braco Dimitrijevic mentioned that his aim was not to make accidentally-met people famous.
 His artworks embody the principles of choices from a broad spectrum of possibilities and that of chance.